cloudmesh-community/book/chapters/prg/python/python-install.md

 the terminal shell still works.
 Than you can follow our instructions here while using an install on pyenv.

-#### Install pyenv on OSX from git
+#### Install pyenv on macOS from git

-This is our recommended way to install pyenv on OSX:
+This is our recommended way to install pyenv on macOS:

     $ git clone https://github.com/pyenv/pyenv.git ~/.pyenv
     $ git clone https://github.com/pyenv/pyenv-virtualenv.git ~/.pyenv/plugins/pyenv-virtualenv